b00rg/flight-data-display/README.md

+## Team project for CSU11013 module: displaying flight data using SQL and Processing

 ### Setting up the SQL database
 1. Install MySQL
 2. Create a server under the name programming_project and connect it to port 3306